VienDinhCom/front-end-boilerplates/README.md

 So, I built front-end boilerplates.
 Instead of repeating myself, I broke everything into reusable components.
 Think of it like Lego pieces—structured using BEM or Bootstrap naming.

-Then, my projects are scalable, easier to maintain, and, best of all, teamwork-friendly.
+Then, my projects were scalable, easier to maintain, and, best of all, teamwork-friendly.
 Anyone can jump in without the usual mess.

 Simple idea, big impact.
 Because working smarter beats working harder every time.